mkpro118/release-linear-ticket-update/README.md

 **Optional:**
 - `--dry-run` flag: Preview which tickets would be updated without actually updating them
+- `--update-all-statuses` flag: Update tickets even if they are not currently in "Passing" state

 **Output:**
 - stdout: Successfully updated ticket URLs (or URLs that would be updated in dry-run mode)